Jerry Jones sticking with Cowboys coach Mike McCarthy - WHIZ News

 Asked how he communicates the urgency to return to a Super Bowl to the organization, Jones replied: “Told ’em I got a birthday coming up here real quick.
 I don’t have time to have a bad time.
 It ain’t on my schedule.”

-Following some chuckles from assembled reporters, Jones said, “I’m not so sure that’s a joke.
+Following some chuckles from assembled reporters, the 79-year-old Jones said, “I’m not so sure that’s a joke.
 That’s the way it is.”

 More AP NFL coverage: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL